-You know that feeling when you sit down to write a card to a loved one who’s hurting, you’ve picked the *perfect* card, your pen poised over the smooth paper and, allofasudden, you just have *no idea* what to say?
+You know that feeling when you sit down and are writing a card to someone with illness or grief, a loved one who’s hurting?
+You’ve picked the *perfect* card, your pen poised over the smooth paper and, allofasudden, you just have *no idea* what to say?

 This guide is for you.
-I’m Grace Quantock and I run Healing Boxes CIC, a bespoke ethical gift box non-profit, designing gifts of support for people with illness, pain and in life crisis.
-I am also the founder of Trailblazing Wellness Un(Ltd) where I write and teach how to live well with chronic and serious illness.
+I’m Grace Quantock and I run Healing Boxes, a bespoke ethical gift box non-profit, designing gifts of support for people with illness, pain and in life crisis.
+I am also the founder of Trailblazing Wellness, where I teach and write about how to live well with chronic and serious illness.
 Oh, and I’ve lived with chronic illness myself for 13 years.

 When I was bed bound and house bound for long periods, cards and letters became my medium of communication with the outside world, and I can’t overstate their importance.
-I’ve worked with thousands of people to design healing programs and wellness gifts that are *just* right and I’m excited to share my experience today of what to say when writing a card to someone with illness/grief.
+I’ve worked with thousands of people to design healing programs and wellness gifts that are *just* right, and I’m excited to share my experience today of what to say when writing a card to someone experiencing illness or grief.

-We don’t want to instigate blame (it can be rife in the medicalisation of our bodies), or suggest even obliquely, that someone is being slow in recovery.
+We don’t want to instigate blame (it can be rife in the medicalisation of our bodies), or suggest even obliquely, that someone is being slow to recover.

 For someone with a serious, chronic or life limiting illness, sending your support at that time might be better.

-Let’s address it, too often cancer is not mentioned, for years it was “after a long illness”, no more.
+Let’s address it: too often cancer is not mentioned and for years it was called “after a long illness”.
+No more.

 Don’t assume, don’t assume, don’t assume (the golden rule), and take your cues from the person you are writing to.

 Wellness warrior Kris Carr takes the power away from the cancer by misspelling it on purpose – cancer becomes “canser”.
 If the person you are writing to is doing this too, why not join them?